Minnesota Vikings vs. Pittsburgh Steelers NFL Week 14 Odds, Plays and Insights for December 9, 2021

 - Minnesota has two wins against the spread, and is 3-2 overall, at home this year.

-- In five home games this year, Minnesota has gone over the total once.
+- Minnesota has gone over the total once in five home games this year.

 - Pittsburgh is 2-3 overall, and 3-2 against the spread, on the road.